NorthernWidget/ALog/README.md

 bool external_interrupt = false;
 ```

 `dataLoggerName` is an identifier for the logger.
-I typicallly make it relate to the field site, the task of the logger, and a code number.
+I typically make it relate to the field site, the task of the logger, and a code number.

 `fileName` is the name of the main data file to be logged to the SD card.
 (See SD card section, above, for information on all of the files that may be written to the SD card.)
 This is noted to be in 8.3 format, but doesn't strictly have to be following updates to the `SdFat` library.

 `Log_Interval_Seconds`, `Log_Interval_Minutes`, and `Log_Interval_Hours` all determine how often the logger will record data.
 Data recording is set to always occur on hours/minutes/seconds that are synchronous across all devices and are set to be referenced as much as possible to a the start of an hour/day/minute (more details in source code).

 `external_interrupt` is true if a device that triggers an instant response is attached, and false if it is not.
-As noted, this is most commonly a tipping-bucket rain gauge, but it could realliy be any sensor.
+As noted, this is most commonly a tipping-bucket rain gauge, but it could really be any sensor.
 The appropriate sensor functions will define the response to the interrupt; the simplest case (rain gauge) is that a time-stamp is recorded to a specific file.

 ```cpp
 void setup(){